njniranjan/genai-projects/project2-sentiment-summarizer/README.md

 **Built as part of my GenAI from Scratch Journey**

 ## Overview
-Built a web tool that performs **Sentiment Analysis** and **Text Summarization** on any given text using free Hugging Face models.
+I built a practical web application that analyzes the **sentiment** (Positive/Negative) of any text and generates a **concise summary**.
+This tool is useful for quickly reviewing reports, customer feedback, news articles, or project notes.

 ## Tech Stack
-- Hugging Face `transformers`
+- **Hugging Face Transformers**
-- Gradio (web interface)
+- **Gradio** (for interactive web UI)
-- Google Colab (T4 GPU)
+- Google Colab (Free T4 GPU)
-- Models: `distilbert-base-uncased-finetuned-sst-2-english` (sentiment) + `sshleifer/distilbart-cnn-12-6` (summarization)
+- Models: `distilbert` (sentiment) + `distilbart-cnn` (summarization)

-## What I Built
-- Combined tool for analyzing text (useful for reports, reviews, customer feedback)
+## Key Features
+- Real-time sentiment analysis with confidence score
+- Automatic text summarization
-- Clean Gradio interface with examples
+- Clean and user-friendly interface
-- Proper error handling
+- Example prompts based on my previous ML projects (energy investment & package delivery)

 ## Key Learnings
-- Working with different NLP pipelines
+- Working with multiple NLP pipelines simultaneously
-- Loading and using multiple models in one app
+- Handling model loading and errors in Colab
-- Text preprocessing and output formatting
-- Building practical GenAI tools
+- Building useful end-to-end GenAI applications
+- Importance of choosing the right model size for free environments

 ## Limitations
-- Summarization works best with medium-length text
+- Works best with medium-length text
-- Running on free Colab GPU has some speed limits
+- Summarization quality depends on the input text length

 ## How to Run
-Open the notebook in Colab → Runtime → T4 GPU → Run all cells → Click public URL
+1. Open the notebook in Google Colab
+2. Change runtime to **T4 GPU**
+3. Run all cells
+4. Click the public URL to use the tool